The 12 Best Straight-to-Streaming Films and Specials of 2021

 Wiig and Mumolo also wrote Barb and Star Go to Vista Del Mar, as they did Bridesmaids.
 This time, though, they've piled in enough glorious absurdity to fill several beaches.
 From its throwaway gags to its big musical numbers — and including its character details — there's nothing too goofy for this infectious frolic.
 Sometimes the film is a Romy and Michele's High School Reunion-style ode to female friendship, sometimes it's a kooky world-domination comedy, and it's also a fish-out-of-water satire and a goofy holiday flick as well.
 It wouldn't work quite as well if its cast weren't so committed to their parts, and to the offbeat sense of humour — and if director Josh Greenbaum (New Girl) didn't ensure that every element of the movie goes all-in on every single joke.

 "This could be the new normal," a snippet from a news report comments early in Burning.
 The reason for the statement: Black Summer, the Australian bushfire season of 2019–20 that decimated large swathes of the country, sent smoke floating around the world and attracted international media attention.
-Australians don't need a documentary to confirm how horrific the situation was, and this is now the second in months — after the gripping first-person accounts in A Fire Inside — but this powerful film from Chasing Asylum's Eva Orner also lays bare all the factors that coalesced in the tragic events of just two years ago.
+The world doesn't need a documentary to confirm how horrific the situation was, and this is now the second in months — after the gripping first-person accounts in A Fire Inside — but this powerful film from Chasing Asylum's Eva Orner also lays bare all the factors that coalesced in the tragic events of just two years ago.
 Accordingly, this is a doco about inaction, government indifference to the point of failure, and the valuing of fossil fuels over their destruction of the environment.
 It's a movie about climate change as well, clearly, because any film telling this tale has to be.

 Orner, an Oscar-winner for producing 2007's Taxi to the Dark Side and an Emmy-winner for 2016's Out of Iraq, takes a three-pronged approach: providing context to the bushfires, including charting the Australian government's choices before and after; amassing expert and experienced testimonies, spanning activists and those on the ground alike; and bearing witness.
 Facts — such as the three billion animals killed — sit side by side with personal recollections and devastating images.
-The latter includes not only the fires and their ashy aftermath, but political arguing and Scott Morrison's Hawaiian holiday; all hit like a punch to the gut.
+The latter includes not only the fires and their ashy aftermath, but political arguing and Aussie PM Scott Morrison's Hawaiian holiday; all hit like a punch to the gut.
 The result is urgent, important and stunning — and absolutely essential viewing.

 Burning is available to stream via Amazon Prime Video.